elalienx/lendo-ts/README.md

 1. Install PNPM: `npm install -g pnpm`.
 1. Install dependencies: `pnpm install` (notice the P)
 1. Run the project: `npm run dev`

-## Planned

-1. Contanerize and migrate from Node.js to Deno to a better TypeScript developer enviroment.
-1. Experiement with Solid JS to reduce the React source code bloat sent on initial page load.

 ## Done